AtrCheema/SeqMetrics/paper/paper.md

 contributing to data analysis.

 # Statement of need
+Performance metrics and errors measure the distance and similarity between two arrays [@Botchkarev].
 Quantification and analysis of model performance through error and performance metrics is a crucial step in any scientific modeling exercise [@Gleckler2008].
-However, Python lacks a unified library encompassing performance metrics across diverse fields.
+However, Python lacks a unified library encompassing performance metrics across diverse fields for one-dimensional numerical data.
+Existing Python libraries for performance evaluation offer only a limited number of metrics.
+For instance, the metrics sub-module from Keras [@chollet2015keras] contains only 24 metrics, while scikit-learn's [@pedregosa2011scikit] metrics module covers 45 metrics.
+Torchmetrics library, [@detlefsen2022torchmetrics] although contains 100+ metrics, however, it provides only 48 which are intended for 1-dimensional numerical data.
 Addressing this gap is imperative to provide researchers a unified platform for comprehensive model evaluation, streamlining their computational workflows and enhancing accuracy across various domains.
 The SeqMetrics application addresses the critical need for a robust and versatile toolkit for assessing and comparing